fanxiaohui/personalNoteBook/pipInstallOnWindows.md

 7.[refer to blog](https://www.cnblogs.com/yuanzm/p/4089856.html)

+8.Two ways to use a package from Pypi:
+  a) "pip install package" ;

+  use proxy:  pip --proxy https://xx.xx.xx.xx:port  install package

-8.Two ways to use a package from Pypi:  a) "pip install package" ; b) download source code, unpack and "python setup.py install" it.
+  b) download source code, unpack and "python setup.py install" it.